-Oasis SERVE is an after school program designed to provide students an opportunity to serve their Oasis Community and to discover their reason for WHY we serve.
+Oasis SERVE is an after school program designed to provide students an opportunity to serve their OIS Community and to discover their reason for WHY we serve.
 Students will spend time helping out with projects around the school campus, recognizing needs in our community, pursuing creative service ideas, and even sending encouraging notes to guards, cleaners and cafeteria staff.

 Elementary Christian Club